Laravel MVC Architecture Explained

 - Receives the request

-- Fetches data via the Model
+- Asks the Model for data

-- Passes data to the View
+- Passes that data to the View and returns the response

-Step 3: Model interacts with the database
+Step 3 — The Model Interacts with the Database

 class Post extends Model